-If your WLAN card was provided by your dealer instead of the contact your dealer for the correct driver to use. computer manufacturer,
+If your WLAN card was provided by your dealer instead of the computer manufacturer, contact your dealer for the correct driver to use.

-Turning Off/On the WLAN Radio
+Turning On/Off the WLAN Radio

 NOTE: The FAA (Federal Aviation Agency) has deemed it unsafe to operate wireless devices in aircraft as this may interfere with flight safety.
 Remember to turn off wireless LAN when using your computer in the airplane.